takahashikzn/indolently/README.md

 Translation wanted!
 =================

-Currently all documents are written in Japanese.
+Currently most documents would written in Japanese.
 Your contribution is welcome.